• New Covenant Bible Institute of the Caribbean Online

 SCHOOL SHIRTS AVAILABLE

-You will be contacted by email after registration is closed.
-Orientation will be January 10, 2024.
+You will be contacted by email after your registration is complete.
+Our Campus Onboarding Exercise will be January 13, 2025.

 As soon as you are communicated with, kindly pay course fees in full.